 The primary objective of the admission process is to ensure a good fit between PSP and each student.
 We therefore begin the admissions process with one or more initial telephone conversations or with an in-person interview.
 During these conversations, prospective students are given the opportunity to have their questions and concerns addressed.
-Contact Administration/Registrar at (916) 641-6542, or e-mail ,kathleen@psychology.edu.
+Contact Administration/Registrar at (916) 641-6542, or e-mail Dr Gay Teurman [gay@psychology.edu].
 Please note that PSP is unable to issue I-20 forms to international students.